NAKAMURA MATAGORÔ II

 January 1921: he makes his first appearance on stage at the Ichimuraza, receiving the name of Nakamura Matagorô II.

-June ~ July 1960: Matagorô takes part in the first Kabuki tour in the USA; Matagorô plays the roles of Kamei Rokurô, Momoi Wakasanosuke, Ishidô Umanojô, Tarôkaja and Jiroku in the plays "Kanjinchô", "Kanadehon Chûshingura", "Migawari Zazen" and "Kagotsurube Sato no Eizame" [casting].
+June ~ July 1960: Matagorô takes part in the first Kabuki tour in the USA; Matagorô plays the roles of Kamei Rokurô, Momonoi Wakasanosuke, Ishidô Umanojô, Tarôkaja and Jiroku in the plays "Kanjinchô", "Kanadehon Chûshingura", "Migawari Zazen" and "Kagotsurube Sato no Eizame" [casting].

 April 1986: Kabuki tour in South America [more details].